loicgreffier/docsource/README.md

 For these cases:
 - `--all-absolute` checks relative link paths as absolute paths
 - `--path-prefix` allows to add a partial path at the beginning of each relative links

-# Functioning

-Docsource can check the 3 kinds of Markdown links:
-- External links
-- Relative links
-- Mailto links

-## External Links

-External links are links pointing to an external domain.

-For those links, Docsource sends an HTTP request and checks the HTTP return code:
-- the link is broken when the return code is 400 and higher.
-- the link is valid when the return code is strictly lower than 400.
-As it can be complicated to verify redirected links (code 3xx) because of several reasons (e.g. authentication before accessing the resource), they are always considered as valid.

-## Relative Links

-Relative links are used for links within the same domain.

-For those links, Docsource checks the linked resource actually exists:
-- the link is broken if the linked resource does not exist.
-- the link is valid if the linked resource exist.

-A relative link can be:
-- absolute: the link is checked from the user current directory.
-It can be overridden with `--current-dir` option.
-- relative: the link is checked from the file it belongs, unless the `--all-absolute` has been enabled.

-## Mailto Links

-Mailto links are used to include a link with an email address.

-For those links, Docsource checks the format of the linked email address:
-- the link is broken if the format is wrong.
-- the link is valid if the format is good.

 # Motivation